 In 2001, Texas enacted the James Byrd, Jr. Hate Crimes Act, named for an East Texas black man who was dragged to his death by three white men in a pickup truck in 1998.
 Since then, only 26 cases have been presented in court as a hate crime, according to the Texas Office of Court Administration.
 Why?

-Although the law provides stiffer penalties for crimes motivated by a victim's race, religion, color, sex, disability, sexual preference, age, or national origin, it doesn’t allow for perpetrators to be found guilty of a hate crime in conjunction with any other crime they committed.
+Although the law provides stiffer penalties for crimes motivated by race, religion, color, disability, sexual preference, or national origin, it doesn’t allow for perpetrators to be found guilty of a hate crime in conjunction with any other crime committed.
 Additionally, prosecutors may not want to try to prove hate was the suspect’s motive when it is easier to show simply that the suspect is guilty of the crime committed.

 Data released by the FBI on U.S. hate crimes shows that 58 percent of incidents in 2016 were motivated by a victim's race.
 While civil rights groups agree the number of hate crimes is on the rise, they say the FBI data is flawed.
 Serious gaps remain at each stage of reporting an alleged hate crime.
 First, the FBI data is only as complete as the number of incidents reported.
 Often those most vulnerable to hate crimes are those most marginalized by law enforcement.
 These experiences makes them feel less safe about coming forward to report a hate crime.
 Additionally, law enforcement agencies don’t always recognize a crime as a potential hate crime, so the data is not reported to the FBI.